pixelsnob/pixelsnob-site/articles/what-im-looking-for-in-a-job.md

 ---
-title: What I'm Looking For in a Job
+title: What I'm Looking For in a Tech Job
 ---

 ### Remote or in Southern California preferable